pvts/george_pvts/README.md

-<h3 align="center">All about data!
+<h3 align="center">Data advocate.
 Curious by nature and problem solver.
 I have a keen interest in data with practical experience in analytics, modelling and engineering.</h3>

 <h3 align="left">Languages and Tools:</h3>